Nightingale, Part II

 And I read.
 I finished A Cold Dish Sunday evening and returned to Abaddon’s Gate (part of The Expanse cycle).
 I listened to weather radio.
 I saw my friends off to their home Sunday afternoon.

 The Sunday afternoon winds buffeted the camper a bit.
 But it was not bad with the stabilizers down.
 It showered off and on all of Sunday night into Monday morning.
 There was enough wind to blow a bit of rain into the camper, but not much.
-It was also enough the wet the silt at the ground surface just enough to make me drag mud into my camper when I broke camp Monday morning.
+It was also enough to the wet the silt at the ground surface just enough to make me drag mud into my camper when I broke camp Monday morning.

 Nonetheless, it was a good weekend and a good chance to camp a little.
 I did not miss the Internet and enjoyed reading my book, hiking with The Girl, and making a few images.